 Okay, so this isn’t an actual Hybrid but I just wanted to mention it, in case you’re not 100% deadset on a hybrid…

-It’s one of the most comfortable mattresses we’ve tested (see our Nectar comparison here vs Emma mattress) Not quite as firm as Otty and Eve, it hits a perfect middle ground that should appeal to a wide range of people and cater to a range of different sleeping positions.
+It’s one of the most comfortable mattresses I’ve tested (see my Nectar comparison here vs Emma mattress) Not quite as firm as Otty nor the Eve, it hits a perfect middle ground that should appeal to a wide range of people and cater to a range of different sleeping positions.
 It isn’t a hybrid, once again, but it’s still worthy of consideration.

 It’s also available within 3-5 working days currently, unlike other brands which have a much longer lead time for delivery in the UK.